Tampa Injury Lawyer

 Florida Personal Injury FAQs

-Florida personal injury lawyer Mark H. Wright has spent more than thirty years fighting for the rights of accident victims in the Tampa Bay area.
+Tampa injury lawyer Mark H. Wright has spent more than thirty years fighting for the rights of accident victims in the Tampa Bay area.
 Below, Mr. Wright addresses some of the more common questions he regularly receives from injured clients and their families.
 If you have any additional questions, or if you need assistance with a personal injury or wrongful death claim in Florida, call the dedicated Tampa Bay personal injury legal team at Mark H. Wright, PLLC, for help.

 Why File a Personal Injury Lawsuit?